aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

 ## Launching the `ServiceDescription` as a `Service`

-Once the service description is defined you can launch it as a service:
+Once the service description is defined, you can launch it as a service:

 ```js
 const nameService = new Service(stack, 'name', {